 How This Medical Myth Led to Several Antiwoman, Antiscience Laws

 Despite the complete lack of scientific evidence — and common sense — suggesting that an abortion can be "undone," this irresponsible claim has done much to help undermine reproductive rights nationwide.
-As recently as March of 2017, states have passed laws that require doctors to tell women undergoing medical abortions that they can change their minds midway through the process — in other words, that they can "reverse" their abortions.
-Utah's Governor Gary Herbert signed such a bill into law in March of this year; his state joined South Dakota and Arkansas in instituting the legislation.
+Several states have passed laws that require doctors to tell women undergoing medical abortions that they can change their minds midway through the process — in other words, that they can "reverse" their abortions.
+Before Idaho, Utah's Governor Gary Herbert signed such a bill into law in 2017; his state joined South Dakota and Arkansas in instituting the legislation.
 (A similar abortion-reversal law passed in Arizona was struck down by the courts in 2016.)

 Why Debunking This Myth Matters